sinsunsan/archiref_wiki/Jade.md

 See
 https://github.com/visionmedia/jade/issues/445

+### **Generation in command line**

 * How to automatically watch a set of jade file for changes
 ````
 jade --watch -P -o /SEB/www/pernod/proto *.jade
 ````

+### **Variable scope**
+A variable is defined in the includes
+For extend it's a bit more complicated.
+When you defined variables in the file which is extended (directly of in included) files.
+This variables will be defined in its scope.
+If in the extended files you define block (which is necessary to taka advantage of extend awesomeness), in you file that is extended this base file, this variables would not be defined.